 - Whitelisting and sanitizing user inputs is another option to prevent injection.

-This blog post provides a theoretical view of SQL injection which has been around for decades and will most likely continue to pose a threats to websites and security systems.
-The key to avoid being the victim of the next huge SQL injection data breach is first, to control and validate user input, and second, to prepare yourself for the “when,” not the “if.”
+Above all this blog post provides a theoretical view of SQL injection which has been around for decades and will most likely continue to pose a threat to websites and security systems.
+If you do not want to be the victim of the next huge SQL injection data breach is firstly, to control and validate user input and secondly, to prepare yourself for the “when,” not the “if.”